Athenian-Computer-Science/numeric-operations-1-practice-template/README.md

 #### Fix & Write Code
 * [Write Code #1](src/write_code_1.py) 🪁
   * Write a multiplication calculator that prompts the user for two numbers and prints the result.
+Your program should work with any real numbers (integers or decimals).

 ### Submitting your Repo
-* When you have completed each exercise, commit and push your repo to GitHub.
+* When you are finished, commit and push your repo to GitHub.
 Be sure to check the feedback to be sure your code and style pass the checks.

 **Attribution:**